infinum/wordpress-handbook/Development environment/Laravel Homestead setup.md

   - wordpress
   ```

+Other thing to note is that default Homestead database name is `homestead` and password is `secret`.

 ## Using Homestead

 When we are done with Homestead configuration, we can start the server with command `vagrant up`, stop the server with `vagrant halt`, restart it with `vagrant reload`.
 If something is changed in `Homestead.yml` configuration server will need to be reprovisioned so that all changes in configuration are reflected on our sites.
-To reprovision a server use `vagrant reload --provision`
+To reprovision a server use `vagrant reload --provision`.

+Now you have everything to run your WordPress site.
+Download the instance of WordPress in your preferred way and set it up in `wp-config.php`.
+To finish installation go to your local site URL (eg. `wordpress.test`).

 ## Extra features